CDC gets new acting director as leadership turmoil leaves agency reeling

 No explanation given for CDC director's ouster

-Kennedy has not explained the decision to oust Susan Monarez as CDC director less than a month after she was sworn in, but warned that more turnover could be coming.
+Kennedy has not explained the decision to oust Monarez less than a month after she was sworn in, but he warned that more turnover could be coming.

 “There’s a lot of trouble at the CDC and it’s going to require getting rid of some people over the long term, in order for us to change the institutional culture,” Kennedy said at a news conference in Texas.

-Monarez’s lawyers said that she refused “to rubber-stamp unscientific, reckless directives and fire dedicated health experts.”
+Monarez’s lawyers said she refused “to rubber-stamp unscientific, reckless directives and fire dedicated health experts.”
 She is fighting her dismissal, saying the decision must come directly from Trump, who nominated her in March.
+The president has not said anything publicly about the matter.

 The saga began Wednesday night with the administration's announcement that Monarez would no longer lead the CDC.
 In response, three officials — Dr. Debra Houry, Dr. Demetre Daskalakis and Dr. Daniel Jernigan — resigned from senior roles at the agency.

-The officials returned to the office Thursday to collect their belongings, and staff members at the beleaguered agency had planned to gather in the afternoon to applaud them as they left the Atlanta campus.
-But their removal by security personnel earlier in the morning squelched those plans, according to current and former employees.
+The officials returned to the office Thursday to collect their belongings, and hundreds of supporters gathered to applaud them as they left the Atlanta campus.
+There were bouquets of flowers, cheers and chants of “USA not RFK.”

+Daskalakis, who resigned as head of the National Center for Immunization and Respiratory Diseases, said, “I fear that children will be hurt by poor decision making around vaccines.”

+“You cannot dismantle public health and expect it to still work," he said.

+Jernigan stepped down as director of the National Center for Emerging and Zoonotic Infectious Diseases and Houry quit her post as the agency's deputy director and chief medical officer.

-Houry and Daskalakis told The Associated Press that Monarez had tried to guard against political meddling in scientific research and health recommendations.
+Houry told The Associated Press that Monarez had tried to guard against political meddling in scientific research and health recommendations.

-Daskalakis resigned as head of the National Center for Immunization and Respiratory Diseases and Jernigan from the National Center for Emerging and Zoonotic Infectious Diseases
+The strife only increased this year with Kennedy elevating unscientific ideas at the Department of Health and Human Services, which oversees the CDC, while pushing waves of layoffs.

+Earlier this month, a police officer was killed when a man opened fire at the agency’s headquarters because of anger over COVID-19 vaccines, which have been the subject of falsehoods and conspiracy theories.
+A memorial to the officer remains outside the building, close to where staff members gathered Thursday.

-If removed, Monarez will be the shortest-serving director since the CDC was founded in 1946, exacerbating a leadership vacuum that has persisted since Trump took office.
+Monarez stands to become the shortest-serving director since the CDC was founded in 1946, exacerbating a leadership vacuum that has persisted since Trump took office.
 He initially chose David Weldon, a former Florida congressman who is a doctor and vaccine skeptic, but yanked the nomination in March.

-Monarez, a longtime government scientist, was tapped next to lead the $9.2 billion agency while she was serving as its interim director.
-But questions immediately emerged within Kennedy’s circle about her loyalty to the “Make America Healthy Again” movement, especially given her previous support of the COVID-19 vaccines that Kennedy has routinely criticized.
+Monarez was tapped next to lead the $9.2 billion agency while serving as its interim director.
+However, questions immediately emerged within Kennedy’s circle about her loyalty to the “Make America Healthy Again” movement, especially given her previous support of the COVID-19 vaccines that Kennedy has routinely criticized.

 Vaccine panel changes prompt demands for new oversight